Booking Terms & Conditions for BIC Courses

 Parents and guardians should note that the College is required to maintain records of all absences, authorised and unauthorised, for the Department for Education (DfE) and UK Visas & Immigration (UKVI).
 The College is required to report to UKVI any non-arrivals, unauthorised absences of more than ten consecutive days or any students who depart from their course early.

 All students are expected to maintain good attendance records as part of their study programme.
+This applies in particular to students who are studying the IFP concurrently with their home school curriculum.
 The College will use various electronic systems to track and record attendance and to monitor time spent studying various modules and coursework.
 Such monitoring activity is for the purpose of assessing progress and learning outcomes and is covered by our data protection policies.

 The College seeks to foster good relationships between members of staff, between the students themselves and between members of staff and students.
 Bullying, harassment, victimisation and discrimination are not tolerated.
 The College’s Anti Bullying Policy is available on the College website.